 Below two Holocaust survivors, sisters Kitty and Ellen, recall their journey to rebuild there lives in Canada:

-*Taken from Dr. Adara Goldberg's introduction to Kitty and Ellen's memoir, Never Far Apart
+* Adapted from Dr. Adara Goldberg's introduction to Kitty and Ellen's memoir, Never Far Apart

 During the siege of Budapest (December 24, 1944 – February 13, 1945), the Arrow Cross rounded up some 20,000 Jews from the Budapest ghetto and murdered them along the banks of the Danube.
 Those who escaped the executions lived under the constant threat of bombings, seeking shelter wherever possible in underground cellars, emerging only to forage for food at great personal risk.
 Kati and Ilonka were among 100,000 Jews remaining in the Budapest ghetto when it was liberated by the Soviet army on January 18, 1945, after close to a month of intense fighting.
 Having barely staved off starvation thanks to Kati’s pluck and resourcefulness, the sisters quickly reunited with their maternal grandparents and members of their mother’s extended family.
 Their mother, Borishka, did not return.
 It would be years before the girls learned of the circumstances surrounding her death.